Raymo111/oneplus-7t-root/README.md

 1. To install an OTA update and keep root, download the OTA update and make sure you disable all Magisk modules (if any).
 2. Head over to `Settings` > `System update` and tap on the cog icon on the top right corner.
 3. Click on ‘Local upgrade‘ and select the OTA .zip file needed for installing the update.
 Once selected, tap `Install`.
 The update will take a few minutes to install. **Do NOT reboot** yet.
-5. Open Magisk Manager and repeat step 21.
-6. Repeat step 21 again, but select the `Install to Inactive Slot (After OTA)` instead.
-Now manually reboot your phone and it should work.
+5. Open Magisk Manager and repeat step 21, but this time select the `Install to Inactive Slot (After OTA)` instead.
+Root should be preserved the OTA update should be installed.
+Note that you only need to flash one of the A/B on each OTA update, and root will persist even after reboots.